traebracy/traebracy/README.md

 - Modern web development
 - Data structures & Algorithms w/ a consistent review in programming fundamentals.
+- Git & GitHub

 ## What I'm Building Toward

 I'm interested in building software that supports learning, accessibility, and real-world problem solving.
-One long-term goal I care about is creating tools for neurodivergent children and families.
+One long-term goal I care about is creating tools for health care, neurodivergent children, and families.

 ## Featured Work